 In 2015 we helped research and encouraged restoration of a set of historic railings in the corner of The Rye.
 We were delighted when Wycombe Abbey School decided to carry out the restoration and replace the War Office Gates.
 The original gates had been removed and contributed to the war effort during the Second World War.

 WHAT next?
-The Society was invited to participate in the formation of the Wycombe Heritage and Arts Trust (WHAT) and has a close interest in the future of Wycombe museum which is planned to transfer to trust status in 2016.
+The Society was invited to participate in the formation of the Wycombe Heritage and Arts Trust (WHAT) and has a close interest in the future of Wycombe museum which transferred to trust status in 2016.
+Many Society members volunteer there.

 There is never a shortage of potential heritage project ideas, nor of opportunities for sharing our discoveries by giving talks, doing guided walks or contributing newsletter articles.
-But volunteer hours are finite.
+But volunteer hours are finite and, although we encourage people to ask us questions, we don’t have all the answers!
 We are always pleased to hear from people willing to help or, better still, run a heritage project.
 We would like to improve our range of publications.
 We would also like to be more proactive in preserving our heritage.

 Meanwhile, a steady stream of ad hoc inquiries flow in to us from afar.
 We try to answer them when we can, but sometimes we have to admit defeat.